vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 [`ExecutionResult`](https://github.com/bluealloy/revm/blob/dd63090f2a8663714778e0224df3602cb0f8928f/crates/context/interface/src/result.rs#L40) and [`CallOutcome`](https://github.com/bluealloy/revm/blob/main/crates/interpreter/src/interpreter_action/call_outcome.rs#L16) are revm structs  used in `Inspector` code necessary to make travel calls work.

 * `ExecutionResult` is an enum representing the complete outcome of a **transaction**.
-It has three variants—`Success`, `Revert`, and `Halt`—and includes detailed information such as gas usage, gas refunds, logs, and output data.
+It has three variants—`Success`, `Revert`, and `Halt`—and includes transaction information such as gas usage, gas refunds, logs, and output data.
 * `CallOutcome` is a struct representing the result of a single **call** within the EVM interpreter.
-It encapsulates an `InterpreterResult` (which contains output data and gas usage) along with a `memory_offset` indicating where the output is stored.
+It encapsulates an [`InterpreterResult`](https://github.com/bluealloy/revm/blob/25d9726522f8f88373ba2105a97adbd509e81683/crates/interpreter/src/interpreter.rs#L170) (which contains output data and gas usage) along with a `memory_offset` (the range in memory where the output data is located).

 Most fields stored in `ExecutionResult` have equivalents in `CallOutcome`.
 The only exceptions are`logs` and `gas_refunded` fields from `ExecutionResult::Success`, which do not exist in `CallOutcome`.
 Conversely, CallOutcome includes `memory_offset`, which has no direct counterpart in `ExecutionResult`.